ResMed Inc (RMD)'s Winning Formula: Financial Metrics and Compet

 - Momentum rank: 4/10

-ResMed Inc, with a market cap of $27.86 billion and sales of $4.50 billion, is a leading entity in the respiratory care device industry.
-The company boasts an operating margin of 26.98%, reflecting its efficiency in managing expenses relative to its revenue.
-ResMed is renowned for developing and supplying flow generators, masks, and accessories for the treatment of sleep apnea.
-The increasing diagnosis of sleep apnea, coupled with ageing populations and rising obesity rates, contributes to a structurally growing market.
-ResMed earns approximately two-thirds of its revenue in the Americas, with the remainder spread across Europe, Japan, and Australia.
-The company's recent focus on digital health through developments and acquisitions aims to set it apart by providing clinical data for patients, medical advisors, and payers in the out-of-hospital setting.
+ResMed Inc, with a market cap of $28.34 billion and sales of $4.5 billion, is a leading respiratory care device company.
+It specializes in developing and supplying flow generators, masks, and accessories for the treatment of sleep apnea.
+The company's focus on digital health through recent developments and acquisitions aims to provide clinical data for patients, medical care advisors, and payers in the out-of-hospital setting.
+ResMed Inc earns roughly two-thirds of its revenue in the Americas, with the remainder spread across Europe, Japan, and Australia.
+The increasing diagnosis of sleep apnea, aging populations, and rising obesity rates contribute to a structurally growing market for ResMed's products.

 Financial Strength Breakdown